 Consistency Checking Procedure

+Consistency checking is facilitated by having factor and overall outcomes in spreadsheet form, and using data on TURAS, but consistency panels will also need access to the original job descriptions, and questions / answer responses, in case of queries and any JEMG reports, if appropriate.

 A full consistency panel comprising of 2 experienced management and 2 staff side job evaluation matchers who are also trained in consistency checking, will carry out a consistency check of the evaluation panel’s outcome considering other banding outcomes within NHS Fife, this ensures that outcomes are consistent with similar roles within NHS Fife.
 The consistency panel will have access to all the information that was available to the evaluation panel and the evaluation panel’s work via the TURAS job evaluation system on which they will record their further work.

-If the consistency panel finds that the evaluation outcome is not consistent, they should arrange to discuss this with the original evaluation panel to reach agreement of all evaluators on the outcome.

 Matching forms and evaluation reports should be checked for quality to ensure that all boxes have been completed and reasons given in relation to the job in question for all the factor levels awarded.

 The outcomes (for each factor as well as the job as a whole) should be checked for consistency against: